The ai safety incubation program

 Phase 2: In-Residence Organization Building

-Location: London.
 Time commitment: full-time for 4 weeks between 6 January and 2 February.
 For exceptional candidates we may allow part-time participation instead.

 You and your co-founder(s) will work together in-person to focus on the very early stages of building your organization.
-While you focus on taking the next steps in building your organization, preparing to fundraise, and further stress-testing your co-founding fit, we provide various forms of support, such as: 1.
-Bookable office hours with a network of experienced mentors and advisors.
-2. A requestable stipend of up to two months to enable you to work on your organization full-time.
-3. A community of fellow AI Safety research organization founders and organized networking opportunities in the wider London AI Safety ecosystem.
-4. Tailored support from the Catalyze Impact team, such as resources, connections, and coaching.
-5. Access to a non-profit seed funding circle that you can apply to at the end of the program and introductions to potential investors.
+While you focus on taking the next steps in building your organization, preparing to fundraise, and further stress-testing your co-founding fit, we provide various forms of support, such as:

 After the program, we will provide continued individualized support for our graduates and continued access to the Catalyze community.

-You would be a great fit for the program if:
+You would be a great fit for theprogram if:

-1. You are highly-committed, a self-starter, and have a lot of grit.
+You are highly-committed, a self-starter, and have a lot of grit.
 Starting an organization is difficult, but it can have an incredible impact.

-2. You are motivated to contribute to AI Safety.
 You aspire to create meaningful, positive impact in the field and believe that it is a priority to prevent severely negative outcomes from AI.

-3. You have a scout mindset.
 You are open to alternative views, have an inclination to explore new information and arguments, and consider these critically to alter your course when new information is available.

-4. You either have a preliminary plan or agenda for an AI Safety research organization, or are willing to collaborate with someone who does.
-You will be able to develop this further during the program.
+for an AI Safety organization, or are willing to collaborate with someone who does.
+You will be able to develop this further during the program

-Application Process
+Application process

 The application process consists of four steps.
 The process is designed to help you figure out if you would be a good fit for starting a new organization, so do not hesitate to apply if you are unsure.